heapyxyz/discord.py-template/README.md

     ```

 5. **Create Your First Command (Cog):**
-    The bot automatically detects (recursively) cogs inside `src/cogs/` directory and loads them up.
+    The bot automatically detects (recursively) and loads cogs inside `src/cogs/` directory.
 Here is a simple "hello" slash command to get you started:

     ```py
     import discord